vadeshah/vadeshah.github.io/_pages/about.md

 I'm a PhD student studying game theory and optimization at UC Santa Barbara, where I am advised by [Jason Marden](https://web.ece.ucsb.edu/~jrmarden/) with the support of the [NSF GRFP](https://www.nsfgrfp.org).
 Previously, I completed my BS in EECS at UC Berkeley.

-My research interests are quite broad, but recently, I've been working on problems related to inventory control and learning in games.
+My research interests are quite broad, but recently, I've been working on problems related to inventory control and two-sided matching markets.
 If you'd like to learn more, see my recent [publications](https://vadeshah.github.io/publications/).

 Send me an [email](mailto:vade@ucsb.edu) if you'd like to get in touch!